 This project has been supported by the National Science Foundation under

 grant No. 9901254.

-Mohamed Abdul Basith (MS) - Formal verification of arithmetic circuits.
+- Jiteshri Dasari (PhD) - Formal verification and debugging of arithmetic circuits.

 About Group, Department and University: